 The Health Foundation’s annual Shine programme seeks to address this need by supporting innovation designed to improve quality of care.
 It provides healthcare teams with funding of up to £75,000 to run and test innovative quality improvement ideas, as well as external expertise and support in assessing the impact and evaluating the effectiveness of their interventions.
 Project teams develop their innovations through activities such as innovation, change management, measurement and self-evaluation.

-This year’s Shine projects are developing new approaches to delivering healthcare through one of the following categories:
+Shine 2012 projects developed new approaches to delivering healthcare through one of the following categories:

-The 30 Shine project teams come from a wide range of settings, spanning NHS, private and voluntary sector providers, some including partnerships with other types of organisations, including universities, consultancies and innovation intermediaries.
+The 30 Shine project teams came from a wide range of settings, spanning NHS, private and voluntary sector providers, some including partnerships with other types of organisations, including universities, consultancies and innovation intermediaries.

 By the end of 2014 we aim to have gathered a wide range of learning about innovations that can be spread out more widely to improve quality of care.
 The poster book for the awards can be downloaded here.